Houston's Line of

 Buried: Forest Park Cemetery, Westheimer, Catacombs, Section 54, Plot 497, Space 12

-Captain Templet, a 29 year veteran, suffered a heart attack while fighting a multiple alarm fire on January 31, 1951.
-He was transported to Veterans Administration Hospital where he died two months later.
-The fire involved the Alaskan Fur Factory at 600 Main Street and Texas Avenue and two other business, the National Shirt Shop and Shaw’s Jewelry Store.
+The fire involved the Alaskan Fur Factory at 600 Main Street and Texas Avenue and two other businesses, the National Shirt Shop and Shaw’s Jewelry Store.
 All three businesses were heavily damaged.
 This fire was especially difficult due to the freezing, icy weather which kept the smoke close to the ground.
 The fire was also responsible for the death of Joseph Connor.
-Rufus Templet was known as a dedicated firefighter and often responded to alarms off duty.
-His wife, Lottie, was responsible for starting what became the Ladies Auxiliary Club |

 Emil “Ed” Thompson